-Lambda is designing an active coating to be applied to PV glass, either for new-build solar panels or in a retrofit configuration for installation onto existing solar farms.
+Lambda is designing an active coating to be applied to PV glass for new-build solar panels and in a retrofit configuration for installation onto existing solar farms.

-As UV, blue, or green light passes through the coating, it will be converted to red, and the electrical output will increase.
+As UV and violet light pass through the coating, it will be converted to red light, and the electrical output will increase.

 Lambda will deliver a 10% increase in solar performance.
-Our own modelling indicates that 15% is feasible.We are creating advanced materials that are non-toxic, economical and durable.
+Our own modelling indicates that 15% is feasible.We have developed advanced materials that are non-toxic, economical and durable.

-Our scientific team is developing nanocrystals for solar applications, which use a process called quantum cutting to yield two near-infrared photons for every Ultraviolet (UV) photon that is absorbed.
+Our scientific team has achieved a UV to red light conversion efficiency of nearly 100%.
+They are now further developing their active molecules to enable a process called quantum cutting, to yield two near-infrared photons for every UV photon that is absorbed.
 Please see our Technology page for more information.

 Our commercial strategy is to establish partnerships with the international chemical companies which supply key materials to the solar PV manufacturing sector, primarily polymers (i.e., plastics), pigments and anti-reflective coatings.
 We already have pilot testing lined up for our retrofit solution, with one of the leading UK solar farm operators.